 We’ve tested and reviewed well over 400 laptops over the years, searching for the best of the best.
-So, when it comes to picking the best laptop overall for 2020, there was a clear winner: .
+But to earn the crown for “best laptop” in 2021, it needs to have it all: Gorgeous design, killer performance, a productive keyboard, long-lasting battery life, and much more.

 Why we picked the Dell XPS 13:

-In its latest iteration, Dell’s taken things even further.
-The 2020 XPS 13 has made the screen larger using a 16:10 aspect ratio, all while shrinking the bottom bezel.
-The result is a larger screen without needing a larger overall laptop.
+In its newest iteration, which was updated in 2020, Dell’s taken things even further.
+The latest XPS 13 made the screen larger using a 16:10 aspect ratio, all while shrinking the bottom bezel.
+The result is a larger screen without needing a larger overall laptop, another trend that many other laptops have come to copy.

 Why we picked the MacBook Air: